-The capital lease obligation is included within deposits and other liabilities in the Statement of Financial Position.
+The capital lease obligation, and deferred rent payable, are included within deposits and other liabilities in the Statement of Financial Position.

-14. Commitments and Contingencies
+18. Commitments and Contingencies

 In the normal course of operations, the University is subject to various claims and lawsuits.
 Additionally, amounts received and expended under various federal and state programs are subject to audit by government agencies.
 In management's opinion, the ultimate resolution of these contingencies would not have a significant adverse effect upon the overall financial position, operations, or cash flows of the University.